Liu Tianfu: People's Republic of China

 After the founding of the People's Republic of China in October 1949, Liu was appointed Party Chief of Gaozhou-Leizhou prefecture, and organized logistical support for the Battle of Hainan Island.
 He worked in economic development of Guangdong province after 1956.

 Liu served as Secretary of Guangdong Provincial Party Committee from 1960 to 1965, as well as Vice Governor of Guangdong from 1963 to 1965.
 After the Cultural Revolution, when Governor Xi Zhongxun was transferred to Beijing in November 1980, he appointed Liu, then 72 years old, as his successor.

 As governor, Liu advocated the cause of the Guangdong cadres who had suffered during the "anti-localism movement" in the 1950s.
 As an outsider who had worked for four decades in the province, he proclaimed that there were no anti-outsider sentiments among native Cantonese cadres.
 Without explicitly naming him, he blamed Tao Zhu for the unfair treatment of the Cantonese.
-Partly due to intervention from Liu and Hu Yaobang, the Central Committee of the Communist Party of China set up a special committee to reinvestigate the matter.
+Partly due to intervention from Liu and Hu Yaobang, the Central Committee of the Chinese Communist Party set up a special committee to reinvestigate the matter.
 In 1994, the committee exonerated the victimized Guangdong cadres, especially their leader Fang Fang, who had died in prison during the Cultural Revolution.

 Liu was a stalwart supporter of economic reforms and Guangdong's local interests.
 However, he only served as governor for two years due to his advanced age.
 He was replaced by Liang Lingguang in 1983, and became a member of the Central Advisory Commission.
 Liu and his successors Liang and Ye Xuanping were all considered reform pioneers who propelled the economic development of Guangdong in the 1980s.

-Liu was a member of the 12th and 13th National Congress of the Communist Party of China.
+Liu was a member of the 12th and 13th National Congress of the Chinese Communist Party.
 He was also a delegate to the 5th National People's Congress.

 Liu died on 21 April 2002 in Guangzhou, aged 93.